aiashow2015/aiashow2015/README.md

 <pre><code>git clone https://github.com/aiashow2015/aiashow2015.git
 cd aiashow2015
-./setup  # This script installs the firmware repos and mods them for our environment.
+./setup  # This script installs the firmware repos and mods them for our environment. make
 </code></pre>

+Assuming that everything ran without error, you should now see a file called 'mos.bin' in that directory.
+(Type 'ls' to see the files in your directory.)
+Congratulations!
+You've just built your first firmware for the cube!

 ## How to build and deploy cool demos on the cube.